 Applications for the Solid Flange Reaction Torquemeter

 Calibration, testing, and process and equipment monitoring are common torque measurement applications.
 For example, in industries from automotive assembly to mining and energy, production fasteners must be installed to determined torque levels.
-For consistency, the fastening equipment is therefore calibrated and tested with high-accuracy torque measurement equipment.
+For consistency, the fastening equipment is therefore calibrated and tested with high-accuracy torque measurement equipment such as the solid flange reaction torquemeter.

 In the process sector, torque indicates the progress of mixing operations, and can monitor extrusion, rolling and milling.
 Thus, accurate measurement can give more granular control that might otherwise be possible with time-based methods.